fommil/fpmortals/manuscript/wip.md

     applications as it results in hundreds of lines of code of boilerplate for every line of a `case class`.
 It is useful only for educational purposes.

 2. Write macros for each typeclass.
-This is not a maintainable solution, since the macro API is known to change with Scala major releases, and in any case requires an advanced and experienced developer to write each macro.
+This is not a maintainable solution because the macro API will change in Scala 3, and macros require an advanced and experienced developer to write each one.

 3. Many typeclasses (and algebras!) can be abstracted by an existing scalaz typeclass, producing automated tests of the typeclass itself and derivations